tads-working-group/tads3-website/docs/adv3lite/extensions/brightness.md

 through a semi-transparent medium (specifically an otherwise transparent close container which can be given a user-defined quantity of **opacity**.
-It thus aims to replicate (albeit in a slightly different formn) much of the adv3 light levels functionality that is absent from the adv3Lite main library.
+It thus aims to replicate (albeit in a slightly different form) much of the adv3 light levels functionality that is absent from the adv3Lite main library.